-Maintaining your child’s usual sleep routine is an effective way of avoiding stress at bedtime.
+Maintaining your child’s usual sleep routine can make bedtime less stressful.
 It can also help your child to adapt to new sleeping conditions.
-Children as young as two or three can benefit from simple explanations of what’s going to happen in words they can understand, it can really help too.
+If you explain to toddlers what’s going to happen in words they can understand, it can really help too.

-Knowing what’s going to happen can help your child feel safer and happier.
-Give children as much information as you think they can handle about:
+At this age, knowing what’s going to happen can help your child feel safer and happier.
+Give preschoolers as much information as you think they can handle about:

 Maintaining your child’s sleep routine

 Having the same bedtime routine can help babies, toddlers and preschoolers to settle more easily away from home.

 It’s a good idea to describe your child’s sleeping habits to carers so they can keep your child’s routine the same.
 This might include things like a bath before bed, always reading two books, or singing quiet nursery rhymes together before bedtime.
 If this is the first time the carer has looked after your child, you might like to leave some notes about what time you normally do things – for example, ‘Bottle-feed at 6 pm, bath at 6.30 pm, and bed at 7 pm’.

 If your toddler or preschooler has something special like a teddy, rug or favourite pair of pyjamas, it might also help to pack these for overnight stays.

 If you feel confident your child’s carer understands your child’s needs, you’ll also feel happier and less stressed.
 Most child care centres will follow your child’s regular feeding, sleeping and play routines.
 If you notice changes in your child’s routine when your child comes home, talk with carers.
 Just as you would make sure your child’s sleep environment at home is safe, make sure you’re confident your child is safe when sleeping